 Please do not advertise new academic-year student positions through means other than the Colgate portal before the wage rate has been assigned and the job has been posted on the portal.
 This centralized wage-setting process is meant to ensure that comparable positions will be paid at comparable wage rates, even if the positions fall within different departments.

-The NYS minimum wage increased to $11.80/hour as of January of 2020 and will increase to $12.50 in January of 2021.
-The wage is set to increase above that level over the next few years.
+The NYS minimum wage increased to $12.50/hour as of January of 2021.
+The wage is expected to increase above that level over the next few years.

 The current-year student wage scale can be found here.
 It can also be found on the Colgate portal— after signing in, look for the relevant link within the "Documents" section, under the “Student Employment” tab.